 Occupational Therapy (OT) and Physical Therapy (PT) Services: Some children have needs in the area of gross and fine motor movement.
 We host a half time OT and a part time PT, who are a part of our special education team of instructors.

 Special Education Teachers: Approximately half of our preschool teachers have their Master’s degree in Special Education, with an Bachelor’s Degree in Early Childhood Education or some other associated area of study such as Psychology.
 This means that approximately half of the preschool class is comprised of typically developing children and approximately half of the preschool class has special needs.
 The classroom teacher is then able to meet the needs of all children, with the support of additional specialized staff such as speech/language pathologists (SLPs), occupational therapy (OT), and physical therapy (PT).
-The typical class size in this environment is either 14 or 16 children and the class is supported by the teacher and a paraprofessional.
+The typical class size in this environment is up to 16 children and the class is supported by the teacher and two paraprofessionals.

 Referral Process: If families would like to make a referral to a specialist, please discuss this with the School Special Education Facilitator.
 We host a Child Find satellite office at Spark!
 Discovery Preschool, to handle questions or concerns about child development, behavior, or mental health.
 If you have questions about your child’s health, you should call our health clerk.
 She will answer your questions or forward you to a SVVSD nurse.